projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 Software configuration for Service VM (bzimage software load as example):

 -  **ACPI**: HV passes the entire ACPI table from the bootloader to the Service VM directly.
-Legacy mode is currently supported as the ACPI table is loaded at F-Segment.
+Legacy mode is supported as the ACPI table is loaded at F-Segment.

 -  **E820**: HV passes the E820 table from the bootloader through the zero page